Learn how the SBA 7(j) program can help your small business grow with funding and resources.

 SBA 7j Management and Technical Assistance Program

-The U.S. Small Business Administration (SBA) oversees the SBA 7(j) Management & Technical Assistance (MTA) Program through a number of grantees.
+The U.S. Small Business Administration (SBA) oversees the SBA 7(j) Management & Technical Assistance (MTA) Program through several grantees.

 The Florida State Minority Supplier Development Council is the program's facilitator for this particular SBA 7(j) MTA program (FSMSDC).
 This training course aims to prepare small business owners for government contracts so they can eventually win lucrative federal, state, and municipal contracts.